METANETAG/formHandler/README.md

 [![Build Status](https://travis-ci.org/METANETAG/formHandler.svg)](https://travis-ci.org/METANETAG/formHandler)

-This is a library for handling web based form written in PHP.
+This is a library for handling web based forms written in PHP.
 It takes care about verifying and rendering form components.

 Basic requirements of the formHandler library are: